|Nutritional Guidelines (per serving)|

 Line a large rimmed baking sheet or two jelly roll pans with foil.
 Place a cooling rack in the pan and arrange the bacon on the rack.
 If you don't have a rack that will fit in the pan, spray the foil with nonstick cooking spray and arrange the bacon on the foil.

-Bake the bacon for about 26 to 30 minutes, until the bacon is nicely browned.
+Bake the bacon for about 26 to 30 minutes, or until the bacon is nicely browned and crisp.
 Thin strips of bacon will take less time than thick strips.
 When you begin to smell the bacon, start watching.

 Transfer the bacon strips to paper towels to drain.

 How to Store

 - Wrap and refrigerate leftover bacon for up to 4 days.

 - Freeze well-wrapped leftover cooked bacon for up to 1 month.

 - As all bacon lovers know, bacon isn't just for breakfast—it can be used to flavor many dishes, from beef stews and salads to chicken casseroles and pizza.
 Or you might layer bacon on a sandwich or panini or make a delicious savory bacon jam.
 And don't forget the bacon drippings!
 Use the drippings to fry eggs or sauté vegetables, or use them to make a tasty salad dressing.